nqnm/Colorful/.github/README.md

 # Introduction

+Note: This projects was originally started by nozerobit, but got transferred.
+It's currently maintained by @m4nqn.

 A truly colorful linux configuration.

 This is my first dotfiles, feel free to use it but don't forget to give me credits [@nozerobit](https://github.com/nozerobit).